artur9010/lightdm-webkit-material/README.md

 - Put a `jpg` at `/var/lib/AccountsService/wallpapers/lightdm-webkit.jpg` (*You may need to create the wallpapers directory*) and set background engine to image in the settings

+### Setting multiple custom background images to pick from

+- Put a `jpg` or a `png` in `/var/lib/AccountsService/wallpapers` or in a directory specified by the `background_images` variable in your `/etc/lightdm/lightdm-webkit2-greeter.conf` (either the `greeter` or the `branding` section) and set the background engine to random image in the settings.

 ### License
 This work is free.
 You can redistribute it and/or modify it under the terms of the WTFPL (Do What The Fuck You Want To Public License), Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.<br>